Why should I learn how to sail on Lake Nockamixon?

 It is very rare for us to cancel a class.
 However, if we cancel a class due to weather or boat problems or a captain being sick etc. then students can reschedule or receive a full refund minus the cost of the course materials.
 If we have a problem with the boat that is repaired during the class and then the class goes forward and we are still able to accomplish the requirements for the class then no refund is given.

 Full payment is due when students sign up for classes.
-If a student cancels either a classroom class or an on the water class, then we will refund half of their payment minus the cost of the course materials if they cancel 30 days or more prior to the class start date.
+If a student cancels an on the water class or a classroom class, then we will refund half of their payment minus the cost of the course materials if they cancel 30 days or more prior to the class start date.
 No refund will be given if a student cancels with less than 30 daysí notice.
 Course materials cannot be returned for refund even if in new condition.

 No refunds are given for ASA105 or 107 home studies.